Washington Crossing National Cemetery

 Washington Crossing National Cemetery is a United States National Cemetery located in Upper Makefield Township, in Bucks County, Pennsylvania.
 It opened in late 2009 and occupies approximately 205 acre.
 Administered by the United States Department of Veterans Affairs, the cemetery serves veterans in the greater Philadelphia metropolitan area and is located less than 3 mi from the Washington Crossing Historic Park.

-Bucks County Congressman Patrick Murphy has been credited with securing federal funding for the cemetery after decades of congressional inaction.
+Bucks County Congressman Michael Fitzpatrick has been credited with securing federal funding for the cemetery after decades of congressional inaction.